British Land upholds the human rights of our employees and supply chain

 Fair treatment of workers on our construction sites

 All development contractors are required to register with the Considerate Constructors Scheme (CCS), a non-profit making organisation designed to encourage best practices in areas including community, environment and valuing the workforce.
 By registering with the CCS, the contractors commit to providing a workplace where everyone is respected, treated fairly, encouraged and supported, health and safety of the workforce is cared for, and a high standard of welfare is provided and maintained.
 CCS monitors these commitments through audits.
-The average score from British Land construction sites in FY23 is 41.6 out of 45 (2022: 39.1), compared to the industry average of 39.91 (2022: 38.54).
+The average score from British Land construction sites in FY24 is 42.7 out of 45 (2023: 41.6), compared to the industry average of 40.5 (2023: 39.9).

 We are registered with the Achilles Building Confidence programme, a UK-based industry scheme that includes audits of suppliers’ social and ethical practices.
 We also require key construction suppliers to be certified through Achilles, or the Common Assessment Standard.
 100% of our on-site construction suppliers are signed up to this accreditation.

-We are continuing to support suppliers in improving their oversight of appropriate documentation and awareness among their staff of Modern Slavery Policies.
-No modern slavery concerns were identified on our sites during the year to July 2023.
+We continue to support suppliers in improving their oversight of appropriate documentation and awareness among their staff of Modern Slavery Policies.

 We encourage suppliers of these services to employ people who live close to our places.
 This increases local employment and builds closer relationships with the local communities that host our assets.